 For more information please contact the UoM Health Service

 Fees for UoM staff

-Medical consultations for UoM staff are charged at a discount to private billing fees and will entail full payment at the time of consultation.
+Medical consultations for UoM staff are privately billed and payable on the day of service.
 EFTPOS and credit card facilities are available in the practice.
 If payment is not received on the day of service an additional non payment fee of $10.00 will be charged.

 University staff with a Health Care Card will continue to be bulk-billed for these consultations.